ncrmro/postgres-graphql/ops/README.md

 ## Charts

 - postgres - Bitnmai Postgres chart but also creates the secrets required for rest of stack
+- graphile-migrate - Job that uses database owner role to run migrations

 ## Running Locally